 Influenza, commonly known as the "flu", is an acute infection of the respiratory tract caused by influenza viruses.
-There are three types of seasonal influenza viruses - A, B and C. Influenza A viruses are further categorized into subtypes.
+There are three types of seasonal influenza viruses - A, B and C. Influenza A viruses are further categorised into subtypes.
 The 2009 pandemic influenza A(H1N1) virus (hereafter referred to as influenza A(H1N1)pdm09) which appeared for the first time in 2009 causing a global influenza pandemic, is now a seasonal influenza virus that co-circulates with other seasonal viruses (namely influenza A(H3N2) and influenza B viruses).
 Influenza viruses are genetically dynamic and evolve in unpredictable ways.
 Influenza viruses are further classified into strains based upon antigenic properties.
 Humoral immunity to influenza viruses is generally thought to be strain-specific and acquired through infection or vaccination.
 Seasonal influenza epidemics can be caused by new virus strains that are antigenically distinct from previously circulating virus strains to which a population has immunity; this is known as antigenic drift.
 Uncommonly, a completely new strain of influenza will emerge to which there is little or no existing immunity, this is known as antigenic shift and such novel strains can give rise to influenza pandemics.
-The 2009 pandemic influenza A(H1N1) virus (hereafter referred to as influenza A(H1N1)pdm09) which appeared for the first time in 2009 causing a global influenza pandemic, is now a seasonal influenza virus that co-circulates with other seasonal viruses (namely influenza A(H3N2) and influenza B viruses).
-In 2021, it is possible that the influenza season and COVID-19 epidemic wave will overlap, resulting not only in increased diseaseburden for the health system but also posing a challenge for the clinicians in terms of diagnosis, management and public health response as these two conditions may share symptoms, although COVID-19 has a higher risk for mortality and requires a different public health response to influenza.
+In 2022, as measures to curb severe acute respiratory syndrome coronavirus-2 (SARS-CoV-2) transmission, a virus that causes coronavirus disease 2019 (COVID-19), are eased and social mixing increases, influenza transmission may increase in the coming season.
+It is also possible that the influenza season and period of increased transmission of SARS-CoV-2 will overlap, resulting not only in increased disease- burden for the health system but also posing a challenge in terms of diagnosis, management and public health response as influenza and COVID-19 may share symptoms, although COVID-19 has a higher risk for mortality and requires a different public health response to influenza.